 His shed blood as the spotless Lamb of Elohim…

-‘And He(Messiah) said to them, “For this is My blood of the new covenant, which is shed for many for the remission of sins.”
+“For this is My blood, that of the renewed covenant, which is shed for many for the forgiveness of sins.”
 Matthew 26:28

 “And with great power the apostles gave witness to the resurrection of the Lord Jesus.
 And great grace was upon them all.”
 Acts 4:33